AI Escort

 “I wish I could go into more of the story than that, but my first playthrough ended abruptly, and I'm really not sure what I could have done differently to actually progress things beyond the main character and her android lover spending 10 minutes silently walking around a park at night, watching the stars, and then the credits rolling.”

-The music in the game features a mix of enjoyable instrumental background tracks and a catchy J-pop song during specific sequences, though some players feel it has a 90s-anime vibe that can feel out of place at times.
-Overall, while the soundtrack is generally fitting, it leans towards generic in certain moments.
+The music features a blend of enjoyable instrumental background tracks and a catchy j-pop song during specific sequences, evoking a 90s-anime vibe.
+However, some users feel that the overall soundtrack can feel out of place at times, despite its fitting nature for the game's aesthetic.

 “Beautiful character art and fitting music.”